jfxueX/Assembly/topics/cfi/cfi-directives-in-assembly-files/README.md

 [3]: https://sourceware.org/binutils/docs/as/CFI-directives.html
 [4]: http://www.dwarfstd.org/doc/DWARF4.pdf

-The tables that we need the assembler to emit for us are called Call Frame Information (CFI).
+The tables that we need the assembler to emit for us are called **Call Frame Information (CFI)**.
 (Not to be confused with Control Flow Integrity, which is very different.)
-Based on that name, all the assembler directives begin with .cfi\_.
+Based on that name, all the assembler directives begin with `.cfi_`.

-Next we need to define the Canonical Frame Address (CFA).
+Next we need to define the **Canonical Frame Address (CFA)**.
 This is the value of the stack pointer just before the CALL instruction in the parent function.
 In the diagram above, it's the value indicated by “RSP value before CALL”.
 Our first task will be to define data that allows the CFA to be calculated for any given instruction.

 The CFI tables allow the CFA to be expressed as a register value plus an offset.
-For example, immediately upon function entry the CFA is RSP + 8.
+For example, immediately upon function entry the CFA is `RSP + 8`.
 (The eight byte offset is because the CALL instruction will have pushed the previous RIP on the stack.)

 As the function executes, however, the expression will probably change.
 If nothing else, after